yanxiaohong/Anti-Cursed-Darkness-Squad-BETA/README.md

 I am back home after a month.
 I'm on vacation now.
 When I return, the panel design changes completely.
 It will have a design that is very beautiful and chic.
 So this is a redesign project.

 The goal is to create a design that will shock you with how beautiful it is.
-The design wil be also supported on the older terminals or ssh clients!